 You're really going to tell me about the point of life in a measly blog post?

 I'm going to distill the point of life, as I see it, from a mental health perspective.

 Because this stuff matters.

-We don't talk about purpose and meaning enough when it comes to mental health.
+We don't talk enough about how purpose and meaning relate to mental health.